nyrell/md-note-keeper/resources/README.md

 ### Possible future improvements
 * Allow change of db via File->Open
 * Allow hiding of raw-html view
+* Allow reordering of the notes in the list view using drag-and-drop.
+* Testing

 ## Installation from source